thestennettreport/TheStennettReport.github.io/Project_2025/Mandate_For_Leadership/Foreward.md

   - Project2025
   - MandateForLeadership
 ---
-## Project 2025: Mandate for Leadership - Foreword Breakdown
+## Mandate for Leadership - "Foreword: A Promise To America" Breakdown

+**Section: Foreword: A Promise To America**

+**Author:** Kevin D. Roberts, PhD, President of The Heritage Foundation

 **Introduction:**

-This foreword, written by Kevin D. Roberts, PhD, President of The Heritage Foundation, sets the stage for "Project 2025: Mandate for Leadership."
+The [foreword](../../Documents/Project_2025_Chapters/Forward.pdf), written by Kevin D. Roberts, PhD, President of The Heritage Foundation, sets the stage for "Project 2025: Mandate for Leadership."
 It draws parallels between the current political climate and that of the late 1970s, highlighting the need for a bold conservative agenda to address the nation's challenges.
 The foreword outlines four key promises that form the core of this agenda.

 **Key Points:**